alaasmagi/sectors-task/README.md

 * Modern web browser

 The application should have two .env files:
-1) first one in the root of backend folder `/sectors-backend` and it shoult have following content:
+1) the first one in the root of backend folder `/sectors-backend` and it shoult have following content:
 ```bash
 HOST=<your-db-host>
 PORT=<your-db-port>